 Heading to the Windy City for vacation?
 We’re sure you’re just as excited about visiting Chicago as we are about having you here in this amazing city.
-However, it’s not always easy to know what to do with kids when visiting a new city.
+However, it’s not always easy to know what to do with kids when visiting for the first time.

 - Shedd Aquarium